Sign and Stride…is Back!

-Sign and Stride is an ASL walk/run club that meets every other Tuesday at 6:00pm.
+Sign and Stride is an ASL walk/run club that meets every other Thursday at 6:00pm.
 Run or walk, all paces, any distance.
-ASL is the language of the event.
-Join us to get outside, get moving, & make few friends—all while using ASL.

 Location and Parking